DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-state.md

 string

 String consists of values by which rows are grouped.
 Values are merged by `_` symbol.
-For example, expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male_Audi` and do on.
+For example, expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male_Audi` and so on.

 ## Plugin Developer Reference